SUNYOTECH/bob.paper.ICB2015/README.rst

 Usually, the command line options have a long version (starting with ``--``) and a shortcut (starting with a single ``-``), here we use only the long versions:

 - ``--database``: Specify the name of the databases to run experiments on. (default: ``verapalm``).
 - ``--preprocessing``: Specify the image preprocessing to run; the preprocessors will automatically assigned to the according experiment.
-Possible value is ``palmvein-preprocessor.
+Possible value is ``palmvein-preprocessor``.
 - ``--features``: Specify the features to run the experimetns.
 By default, the feature selected is the 'lbp-linearbinarypatterns' local binary patterns - LBP.
 - ``--tool``: Specify the matcher to run the experimetns.
 By default, the match-lbp is selected.
 - ``--protocols``: Specify a list of protocols that you want to run.
 Possible values are ``NOM50`` and ``SpoofingAttack50``.
 By default, all protocols are used.